 This task provides funding for a statewide selective traffic enforcement project.
 The primary emphasis will be sustained seat belt/child restraint enforcement throughout the year.
 A PI&E campaign will supplement enforcement.
 A child safety seat clinic/checkpoint may also supplement enforcement efforts.
-This project will conduct increased enforcement with primary emphasis on occupant restraint laws during at least two specified periods (mobilizations) during the year.
-These mobilizations will be conducted in May surrounding the (CIOT) Memorial Day holiday period and in November surrounding the thanksgiving holiday period.
+This project will conduct increased enforcement with primary emphasis on occupant restraint laws during at least three specified periods (mobilizations) during the year.
+These mobilizations will be conducted in May surrounding the (CIOT) Memorial Day holiday period, November surrounding the Thanksgiving holiday period and in combination with the DDOLUA campaign in August/September surrounding the Labor Day Holiday period.
 Also, pre and post observational surveys will be conducted to measure results for the mobilization period.
-Section 402 funds will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate and shall include project hours worked for child safety seat clinics and observational surveys) and applicable fringe benefits, other personnel costs, in-state and out-of-state travel (approved highway safety conferences) and state match (approximately \$125,000) will provide for administration, vehicle expense, and supplies.
+Section 402 funds will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate and shall include project hours worked for child safety seat clinics and observational surveys) and applicable fringe benefits, other personnel costs, in-state and out-of-state travel (approved highway safety conferences) and state match (approximately \$133,400) will provide for administration, vehicle expense, and supplies.